-- Numbers may not add due to rounding. - Estimated future abandonment and reclamation costs related to a property have been taken into account by Deloitte in determining reserves that should be attributable to a property and, in determining the aggregate future net revenue therefrom, there was deducted the reasonable estimated future well abandonment costs. - The forecast price and cost assumptions assume the continuance of current laws and regulations. - The extended character of all factual data supplied to Deloitte were accepted by them as represented.
+- Numbers may not add due to rounding. - FPSO hire charges included as operating cost. - Estimated future abandonment and reclamation costs related to a property have been taken into account by Deloitte in determining reserves that should be attributable to a property and, in determining the aggregate future net revenue therefrom, there was deducted the reasonable estimated future well abandonment costs. - The forecast price and cost assumptions assume the continuance of current laws and regulations. - The extended character of all factual data supplied to Deloitte were accepted by them as represented.
 No field inspection was conducted.